ChandlerJayCalkins/dnd_spellbook_maker/README.md

 ```

 # Setup
-This library requires fonts files in order to work so it can add text to the document.
+This library requires font files in order to work so it can add text to the document.
 Adding a background image to each of the pages is optional, but needs to be manually supplied if that is desired.

 ## Fonts
 Four font files are required to be given to the generate_spellbook() function in one of the struct parameters.
 The required fonts files must be either **.otf** or **.ttf** files.